-I. Surreptitious recording:
+J. Surreptitious and unauthorized recording:

 - 1. No member of this department may surreptitiously record a conversation of any other member of this department except with a court order or when authorized by the Chief of Police or the Chief's authorized designee for conducting a criminal or administrative investigation. - 2.
 No member of this department shall surreptitiously record members of the public that an officer is not directly interacting with (e.g. an officer providing logistical support at a political rally shall not utilize his or her BWC to record individuals at the rally).
-This does not apply when the actions of the public turn criminal in nature. - J. BWC operators shall document the use of BWC equipment in the appropriate RMS report.
+This does not apply when the actions of the public turn criminal in nature or to an officer working in undercover capacity. - 3.
+No member of this department shall use a BWC unlawfully to gather with the intention or purpose of gathering intelligence information based on First Amendment-protected speech, associations, or religion